luis-orantes/doc-dev-notes/notes/english/mobile/android/install/mac/README.md

 ### 7.- Remove unwanted API

 When downloading the API in step 4, the top API (34) is removed but the build tools aren't.
+So, we need to remove it by using the next cli command replacing the numbers by the top build tools in `~/Library/Android/sdk/build-tools`.